osu-cascades/coic-housing/README.md

 * You are now ready to edit the files and push to Heroku/development, so long as you have access to the project.

 ## Example request
 * An example POST looks like `https://coic-housing.herokuapp.com/update_gsheet?pword=XXXXX&year=2018`.
 Substituting `XXXXX` for the correct password.
-The year should be within 2013 - the year of the most current American Community Survey (ACS).
+The year should be within 2013 - the year of the most current ACS.

 ## Tips